 Our values are reflected in every aspect of our organisation, its structure, the working methods and conditions or the individuals that work with us.
 Our teams are made up of competent, committed, human rights-minded members who are focused on serving the best interests of ISHR.
 ISHR’s governance, management and operations are highly collaborative, accountable and sustainable.
 Our structure is almost horizontal, with the Board and the staff working together in a close way.
 The Board decides on the overall strategy, the governance and the sustainability and the staff are responsible for implementing them.
 Each member of the organisation has an important role to play in ISHR cohesion.
 It is essential to us that all individuals in ISHR feel comfortable within the organisation, in order to ensure a healthy and respectful working environment for all.
 ISHR is committed to ensuring that its staff members are physically, psychologically and digitally safe and is committed to providing them with professional development opportunities, both internally and externally.

-This structure promotes and enables:
+Our organisation promotes and enables:

 - accessibility and proximity to human rights defenders and mechanisms;

 - organisational agility, dynamism and responsiveness; transparency and accountability;